India House: Indian political intelligence

 At this time, the foundation was laid for British counter-intelligence operations against the Indian revolutionary movement.
 In January 1910, John Arnold Wallinger, the Superintendent of Police at Bombay, was reassigned to the India Office in London, where he established the Indian Political Intelligence Office.
 Wallinger used his considerable skills to establish contacts with police officials in London, Paris and throughout continental Europe, creating a network of informants and spies.
 During World War I, this organisation, working with the French Political Police, called the Sûreté, was key in tracing the Indo-German conspiracy and attempted to assassinate ex-members of India House who were at the time planning a nationalist mutiny in British India.
 Somerset Maugham, who was among Wallinger's recruits, later based some of his characters and stories on his experiences during the war.
-Wallinger's organisation was renamed Indian Political Intelligence in 1921, and later expanded to form the Intelligence Bureau in independent India.

-Indian Communism
+Indian communism

 From the time it was founded, India House cultivated a close relationship with socialist movements in Europe.
 Prominent Socialists of the time like Henry Hyndman were closely linked to the house.
-Cama cultivated a close relationship with French Socilaists and Russian communists.
+Cama cultivated a close relationship with French Socialists and Russian communists.
 The IHRS delegation to Stuttgart in 1907 is known to have met with Hyndman, Karl Liebknecht, Jean Jaurès, Rosa Luxemburg and Ramsay MacDonald.
 Chatterjee moved to Paris in 1909 and joined the French Socialist Party.
 M.P.T.
 Acharya was introduced to the socialist circle in Paris in 1910.
 With the help of the socialists in Paris, notably Jean Longuet, the Paris Indian Society brought pressure on the French Government when Savarkar was rearrested at Marseille after escaping from a ship that was deporting him to India.
 Acharya utillused press freedom in France and the socialist platform to press for Savarkar's re-extradition to France and built French public opinion in support of such moves.
 Under public pressure at home, the French Government conceded and made a request to Britain, which was ultimately settled in Britain's favour at the Permanent Court of Arbitration at The Hague.
 The Paris Indian Society became one of the most powerful Indian organisations outside India at the time, and grew to initiate contacts with not only French Socialists, but also those in continental Europe.
 It sent delegates to the International Socialist Congress in August 1910, where Krishna Varma and Iyer succeeded in having a resolution passed demanding Savarkar's release and his extradition to France.